geeksblabla/geeksblabla.com/blablas/ep60/index.md

 1:00 - Getting updated about the latest technologies?

-1:10 - How to deal with the level disparity between students?
+1:10 - How to deal with the level of disparity between students?

 1:16 - What do you think about the height of education in Morocco (IT)?